mmeoak240/phase-3-sinatra-react-project/README.md

 # Phase 3 Project Backend

 This is the backend for a app created for Flatironschool with the goal of show casing skills in ruby and active record.
+In order to do so I created an app for a business to manage their job postings and applications to thos jobs.
+To accomplish this I used a one to many association where an application belongs to a single job and a job has many applications.
+The Job model has full CRUD capabilities so the jobs can be created, will be read and rendered onto the page, you may also edit and delete the jobs.
+The Application model may be read and rendered and one may create a new application that will be associated with the job applied to and rendered underneath that job.

 ### Requirements